Luca Bianchini and Anna Trombetta

 Luca Bianchini (Sondrio, December 28, 1961) and his wife Anna Trombetta (Torino, September 11, 1964) are two Italian musicians, musicologists and music critics with degrees in musicology from the Cremona School of Palaeography and Musical Philology.

-The duo is known for their very controversial studies on Mozart's musical life and work.
+The duo is known for their extensive studies on Mozart's musical life and work.

-In their Mozartian investigations they argue, without real documentary support and without appropriate scientific and historical demonstrations, to have revealed some surprising aspects about the authorship of the composer's works, finding very little support and great criticism by the main and most accredited part of the musicological world.
+Their Mozartian investigations have revealed some surprising aspects about the authorship of the composer's works and have caused quite a stir in musical circles, finding either support or rejection from their musicologist colleagues.

 Trajectory

 Since the late 1980s, they have been revising musical works performed in world premieres and recorded on CD, such as Cimarosa's Armida Immaginaria for the Montpellier theater and for the Valle d'Itria International Festival, Semiramide in villa and Gli Zingari for the Taranto Paisiello Festival, or Pacini's Medea broadcast by RAI and discovered Simon Mayr's first Werther in operatic form, performed at the Rossini in Wildbad Festival, recorded on CD by the Bongiovanni label.

 In their research they have also been interested in musicians such as the violinist Teresina Tua, or composers such as Antonio Vivaldi, Giovanni Pacini, Nicola Antonio Zingarelli, Pietro Mascagni, for whom they have made revisions for their revivals.

 Between 2016 and 2018, they recorded 24 episodes on Vatican Radio about Mozart.
 In 2022 they were awarded the Traetta Prize "in recognition of their passion in musicological research with important contributions in the redefinition of the historiography of 18th century music".